dowski/statvent/README.rst

 The API
 =======

 It's really simple.
-There are two functions for recording data.
+There are three functions for recording data.

 `pipestatic.stats.incr(name, value=1)`